Walking Holidays in Southern England

 The Thames Path National Trail follows the greatest river in England for 185 miles from its trickling source just outside Kemble in the rural Cotswolds to its vast presence at the Thames Barrier, just a few miles before it meets the sea.

-This river, once vital to trade, helped grow England’s capital to the size it is.
-As railways and roads took over, this great trading route started to fall into decline.
-Discussions started back in the 1930s about how they could put the old Thames tow path to use but it was not until after further discussions, and with the help of many groups of people, including the Ramblers Association and the River Thames Society, that 16 miles of new tow path was built and the Thames Path became a fully opened National Trail in 1996.
+The River, once vital to trade, helped grow England’s capital to the bustling city it is today.
+However, as railways and roads took over, this great trading route began to decline.
+In the 1930s, discussions began on how to revitalise the old Thames towpath, but it wasn’t until 1996 that the Thames Path officially became a National Trail.
+After years of work by groups such as the Ramblers Association and the River Thames Society, 16 miles of new towpath were added, completing the route.

 Length